 The inverters produce heat when operating.
 The amount of heat produced is proportional to the amount of power supplied by the inverter.
-DC fans are used to provide forced air cooling of these inverters.
+Two DC fans are used to provide forced air cooling of this inverter.
 The fans are thermostatically controlled and will be switched on only if the temperature of certain hot spot inside the inverter rises above a certain temperature.
-At lower loads and / or at lower ambient temperatures, the fan may not switch on at all.
+At lower loads and / or at lower ambient temperatures, the fans may not switch on at all.
 This is normal.
-The units are protected against over-temperature due to failure of the fan / inadequate heat transfer.
+The unit is protected against over-temperature due to failure of the fan(s) / inadequate heat transfer.
 The AC output will be shut-down if the hot spot inside the inverter reaches a certain higher temperature.